Utah Administrative Code

 (2) The requirements under R277-469-9-A(1) shall only be performed by entities consistent with Section 53A-14-107(2).

-B. Publishers seeking to sell recommended materials to Utah schools or school districts shall have adopted materials on deposit at an instructional materials depository in the business of selling instructional materials to schools or school districts in Utah.
+B. Publishers seeking to sell recommended materials to Utah schools or school districts shall have all books and tangible adopted materials on deposit at an instructional materials depository in the business of selling instructional materials to schools or school districts in Utah.

 C. Depository agreements may be made between publishers of materials and one or more depository.